How to Track Keyword Positions | Choose Right SEO Keywords

 Option 5: Add Keywords to Multiple Websites

 We did our best to create an easy-to-use tool for all levels of users, without compromising on its functionality.
-That’s why we added a possibility to simultaneously add keywords to as many websites as you may need.
+That’s why we have a possibility to simultaneously add keywords to as many websites as you may need.

-When you finished with the list of keywords that you want to add, go to the right side of the window and click on “ADD WEBSITES”.
+When you are finished with the list of keywords that you want to add, go to the right side of the window and click on “ADD WEBSITES”.

 After the array of options appeared, just click on those you want to add keywords to as well and that’s basically it.